Plugily-Projects/old-pages/README.md

-# Plajer's Lair wikis repository
+# Plajer's Lair pages repository
-This repository contains all wikis for Plajer's Lair projects.
+This repository contains most of pages for Plajer's Lair projects.
-Wikis are based on language you use so you don't need to read everything in English.
+Most of pages are based on language you use so you don't need to read everything in English.